Self-Managed Grist#

 If users on your site login via WordPress, or via a custom mechanism you developed, you may want to consider GristConnect, available for Grist Enterprise.

 Activation keys are used to run Grist Enterprise after a trial period of 30 days has expired.
 Get an activation key by signing up for Grist Enterprise.
-You don’t need an activation key to run Grist Core.
+You don’t need an activation key to run Grist Core, and can revert back to Core at any time using the toggle in the Admin Panel.

 Place the contents of your activation key in an environment variable called GRIST_ACTIVATION, or place it in a directory available to Grist and provide the full path to the file with the environment variable GRIST_ACTIVATION_FILE.
 Without the activation key, there will be a banner stating that Grist is in trial mode.
 Once the activation key is detected, this banner will go away.
 Replacing the activation key will require restarting Grist.